-Under the terms of the Convention, governmental and non-governmental organizations may qualify to be represented at meetings of the Conference by observers (Article XI.7 of the Convention).
+Under the terms of the Convention, governmental and non-governmental organizations may qualify to be represented at meetings of the Conference by observers (Article XI, paragraph 7, of the Convention).
 Once properly admitted, observers have "the right to participate but not to vote".
-For observers, the right to participate includes the right to have representatives present at all the sessions of the committees and in Plenary sessions, and the right, subject to time limitations, to contribute to the discussions.
-Observers traditionally have also been allowed to participate in various ad hoc committees and working groups with the permission of the Chairman of the committee or group, and provided that there is sufficient space (Rule 12.2)
+For observers, the right to participate includes the right to have representatives present at all the sessions of the Committees and in plenary sessions, and the right, subject to time limitations, to contribute to the discussions.
+Observers traditionally have also been allowed to participate in various ad hoc committees and working groups with the permission of the Chair of the committee or group, and provided that there is sufficient seating space in the meeting room (Rule 12.2)